Welcome to today's edition of the Rush 24-7 podcast.

 She's from New Orleans, she wants to help him.

-She's registering for the Army, she wants to get in there, get her hands dirty, and help him put that place back together.
+She's registering for the army, she wants to get in there, get her hands dirty and help him, put that place back together.

-Has to be a damage control op-ed based on the ABC show Thursday night following the president's speech, where all those New Orleans residents outside the Astrodome praise the speech.
+Thursday night, following the president's speech, where all those New Orleans residents outside the Astrodome praised the speech.

-Whoa, what's what's going on?
+What's going on?

 I'm thinking there's got to be a poll coming somewhere.

-There has to be a poll coming that shows uh that that the Democrats are losing big by pointing fingers of blame at Bush and that they're not in touch with the actual people who live in the Astrodome, escape from New Orleans, and a light went off.
+There has to be a poll coming that shows uh, that that the Democrats are losing big by by pointing fingers of blame at Bush and that they're not in touch with the actual people who live in the Astrodome.

 You know, those people haven't seen the coverage.

-Those people have from the time they left New Orleans to the time they got into the to the uh Superdome, then moved over to the Astrodome, wherever else they are, they haven't seen all this coverage bashing Bush.
+Those people haven't seen the coverage those people have from the time they left New Orleans to the time they got into the to the Superdome, then moved over to the Astrodome wherever else they are.

 They have to have head heads up on a poll that shows that most people are not down on Bush for the way they've handled this.

-And lo and behold, a Fox News opinion dynamics poll on Saturday night pretty much showed uh that I I don't have this poll in front of me, but uh then that all was cast aside when Bill Clinton went on Stephanopoulos on Thurs on Sunday, and when Clinton went on Stephanopoulos, he turned it all back on Bush.
+And lo and behold, a Fox News opinion dynamics poll on Saturday night pretty much showed that I don't have this poll in front of me.

-She's talking to these kook fringe bloggers and so forth on the left.
+She's talking to these Kook Fringe bloggers and so forth on the left.

 And I also noticed the New York Times here today in an editorial.